 A.M.
 Best's quantitative evaluation is based on analysis of more than 100 key financial tests and supporting data.
 These tests, which underlie the evaluation of balance-sheet strength and operating performance, vary in importance, depending on a company's characteristics.
 A company's quantitative results are evaluated on their own merits and also are compared with industry composites as established by A.M.
 Best.
 Composite standards are based on the performance of other insurance companies with comparable business mixes and organizational structures.
 These industry benchmarks are adjusted to reflect changes in underwriting, economic and regulatory market conditions.

-Balance-Sheet Strength
+Balance Sheet Strength

-In determining a company's ability to meet its current and ongoing obligations to policyholders, balance-sheet strength is the most important area to evaluate, since it is the foun-

-Questions regarding A.M.
-Best's BCAR methodology can be directed to Thomas Mount, ACAS, MAAA, managing senior financial analyst, in A.M.
-Best Co.'s property/casualty division. dation for policyholder security.
-Performance then determines how that balance-sheet strength will be enhanced, maintained or eroded over time.
+In determining a company's ability to meet its current and ongoing obligations to policyholders, balance-sheet strength is the most important area to evaluate, since it is the foundation for policyholder security.
+Performance then determines how that balancesheet strength will be enhanced, maintained or eroded over time.
 Balance-sheet strength measures the exposure of a company's surplus to its operating and financial practices.
-An analysis of a company's underwriting, financial and asset leverage is very important in assessing overall balance-sheet strength.
+An analysis of a